-45. Not-for-profit organisations will therefore need to follow the same rules as commercial organisations.
-However, they should take particular care when communicating by text or email.
-This is because the 'soft opt-in' exception can only apply to commercial marketing of products or services.
+- 50. Not-for-profit organisations should take particular care when communicating by text or email.
+This is because the 'soft optin' exception only applies to commercial marketing of products or services.
 Not-for-profit organisations might be able to use the soft opt-in for any commercial products or services they offer.
-But they will not be able to send campaigning texts or emails without specific consent, even to existing supporters.
-See the section below for more information on marketing texts and emails and the soft opt-in.

-46. Although this guidance is relevant to any organisation sending direct marketing material, further advice specifically aimed at political parties is also available in our Guidance for political parties for campaigning or promotional purposes.
+But they will not be able to send campaigning texts or emails without specific consent, even to existing supporters. - 51.
+See the section below for more information on marketing texts and emails and the soft opt-in. - 52.
+Not-for-profit organisations that wish to share/sell their marketing lists with other organisations must ensure that their supporters were made aware of this when the personal details were collected and that specific consent to pass on the details was obtained.
+Consent cannot be inferred from supporters just because a marketing list is to be shared with or sold to an organisation which has similar aims/objectives to the originating organisation such an assumption does not override these requirements.
+Please refer to the section on selling a marketing list for more information. - 53.
+Although this guidance is relevant to any organisation sending direct marketing material, further advice specifically aimed at political parties is also available in our Guidance for political parties for campaigning or promotional purposes.